patocardo/scheson/README.md

 ## To Do

-### Now
+### First release
-- probar con jasmine o con yarn, a ver si el problema de webpack persiste
-- configure .gitignore
-- improve testing structure
 - describe each src/*.js
 - add to npm repo

-### Further
-- async variant for remote sources
+- enlarge and improve documentation
+- enlarge and improve unit tests
+- integrate linter and test with 'webpackaging'

+### Future versions and extensions
+- Asynchrone mode:
+	- allow loading jsons from Browsers and NodeJs (maybe depending on externals)
 	- enable `$ref` as schema linker
-- enable inner cross restrictions.
+- Enable inner cross restrictions.
 Ex. *number.minimum <= number.maximum*
-- allow translations
+- Work translations and other i18n (check on standards)
 - create type extensions (separate project) for:
 	+ date
 	+ duration